 NYU Abu Dhabi, the first comprehensive liberal arts campus established by a major U.S.research university, officially opened the doors to its Downtown Campus today in a dedication ceremony that featured His Highness Mohamed bin Zayed Al Nahyan, crown prince of Abu Dhabi, His Excellency Khaldoon Al Mubarak, chairman of the Abu Dhabi Executive Affairs Authority, NYU President John Sexton and Alfred Bloom, vice chancellor of NYU Abu Dhabi.
-The school s first class of students will arrive in August 2010.

 NYU Abu Dhabi, the first comprehensive liberal arts campus established by a major U.S.research university, officially opened the doors to its Downtown Campus today in a dedication ceremony that featured His Highness Mohamed bin Zayed Al Nahyan, crown prince of Abu Dhabi, His Excellency Khaldoon Al Mubarak, chairman of the Abu Dhabi Executive Affairs Authority, NYU President John Sexton and Alfred Bloom, vice chancellor of NYU Abu Dhabi.
 The schools first class of students will arrive in August 2010.

 Located in the city center of Abu Dhabi, the Downtown Campus will house all major academic and cultural activities for NYU Abu Dhabi during its inaugural years, until construction of the residential campus on Saadiyat Island is completed in 2014.
 Construction of the Saadiyat campus is expected to begin next year.